Automated Tour Design in the Saturnian System: Leg Optimization: Linearized optimal VILT model

 Note that $V_{\infty,dep} = V_{\infty,arr}$, $\alpha_{\infty,dep} = \alpha_{\infty,arr}$, and $\Delta V_\infty = 0$ hold for ballistic transfers.
 Also, we can set $t_0 = 0$ without loss of generality.

 The optimization scheme is shown in Figure \ref{fig:tpbvp}.
 First, we propagate the state from $\mathbf{r}(t_0)$ through a transfer angle of $\theta_1$, and propagate the state backwards from $\mathbf{r}(t_f)$ through an angle of $-\theta_2$.
-After these propagations, there is a mismatch in terminal positions and times that must be corrected, while the difference between the two velocity vectors creates an impulsive $\Delta V$ to be minimized.
+After these propagations, there would be a residual error in terminal positions and times that must be corrected, while the difference between the two velocity vectors creates an impulsive $\Delta V$ to be minimized.
 This problem is solved via the interior point method and accounts for $J_2$ perturbation from Saturn\cite{danielson1990j2}.

 Since this is a multi-modal problem, an initial guess of the variables $\left( \theta_1, \theta_2, \alpha_{dep}, \alpha_{arr}, t_f \right)$ critically affect the solution.
 Given the parameters $[M,N,p,q, V_{\infty,arr}]$, we use the ballistic solution as an initial guesses for $\alpha$ and $t_f$.
 The initial guess to place the maneuver ($\theta_{1,2}$) on VILTs is at apoapsis for exterior transfers and $M=N, (p,q)=(-1,+1)$, or at periapsis for interior transfers and $M=N, (p,q)\neq(-1,+1)$ (see Appendix, Eq. \ref{eq:f_to_thetas}).
 For $N>1$ we heuristically place the maneuver on the middle revolution, noting that the efficiency $\partial V_{\infty}/\partial \Delta V$ is the same on each rev in the linear model \cite{landau2018efficient}.